Giants beat Rockies 7-2 to take lead in NL wild-card race

 ARENADO-ESQUE

-Black had to be smiling after third baseman Ryan McMahon made a spectacular diving catch in foul territory in the fourth.
-McMahon initially ran through the coaching box chasing Joey Bart’s high popup into the swirling wind at Oracle Park, then abruptly changed direction and dove back toward third base to snag the ball.
-McMahon was starting in place of seven-time Gold Glove third baseman Nolan Arenado, who on Monday was put on the 10-day injured list with left AC joint inflammation and a left shoulder bone bruise.
+Rockies third baseman Ryan McMahon made a spectacular catch in foul territory in the fourth.
+McMahon initially ran through the coaching box chasing Joey Bart's high popup into the swirling wind at Oracle Park, then abruptly changed direction and dove back toward third base to snag the ball.
+McMahon was starting in place of seven-time Gold Glove third baseman Nolan Arenado, who went on the 10-day injured list Monday with left AC joint inflammation and a left shoulder bone bruise.

 MORE DEFENSIVE GEMS

-Longoria and Giants shortstop Brandon Crawford also made a handful of defensive gems, most notably Crawford’s grab of Blackmon’s hard liner in the fourth when San Francisco was in a defensive shift, leaving Crawford alone on the left side of the infield.
+Longoria and Giants shortstop Brandon Crawford also made a handful of standout plays, most notably Crawford's grab of Blackmon's hard liner in the fourth when San Francisco was in a defensive shift, leaving Crawford alone on the left side of the infield.

 TRAINER'S ROOM

 Giants: Tests revealed OF Luis Basabe, placed on the 10-day injured list, sustained a Grade 1 right hamstring strain running to first base Tuesday night.
-Manager Gabe Kapler called it a “three- to four-week injury.” ...
+Kapler called it a ''three- to four-week injury.'' ...
 The Giants recalled OF Steven Duggar from their Sacramento alternate site to fill the void. ...
 OF Mike Yastrzemski, who had missed five straight games with a mild right calf strain, was going to go through all his pregame work before the Giants determined if he could be a pinch-hit option off the bench.
-“We’ll still view him as at least a possibility to hit for us,” Kapler said.

 UP NEXT